Buick Logo

 Buick Logo 1937-1939

-When Ralph Pew found a Buick family coat of arms edition, the company decided to use that symbol instead of a logo.
-There were no illustrations in the book, so the designers relied only on short text.
+When Ralph Pew found a Buick family coat of arms edition, the company used that symbol instead of a logo.
+The book had no illustrations, so the designers relied only on short text.
 They recreated a red shield crossed by a diagonal checkered line.
 In one corner was a gold deer head, and in the other, across with a round hole in the middle.

 1939 – 1942